Dr Valentina Montoya Robledo

 About

-Valentina's current work is organised around three key themes: gender and mobilities of care; mobility and the Right to the City; and gender, race, violence and the city.
+Valentina's current work is organised around three key themes: gender and mobilities of care; mobility, gender and race and the Right to the City; and cross-border commutes and gender.

-Valentina was appointed in 2023, having previously worked as an Assistant professor of Law at Universidad de los Andes (2021-2023), and consultant for the Transport Gender Lab at the Interamerican Development Bank (2019-2021).
+Valentina was appointed in 2023.
+She became a non-stipendiary junior research fellow at Wolfson College (2024).
+Valentina previously worked as an Assistant Professor of Law at Universidad de los Andes (2021-2023), and consultant for the Transport Gender Lab at the Interamerican Development Bank (2019-2021).
 Her work draws on a range of qualitative and quantitative methods and currently focuses on Latin America and Africa.
 Valentina's doctoral research at Harvard University (2020) focused on domestic workers’ commuting experiences in Bogota and Medellin, Colombia.
-Valentina’s work to date has been funded by the Lee Schipper Memorial Scholarship by the World Resources Institute, the John F Meyer Transportation fund from Harvard Kennedy School, and the Harvard-Los Andes fund.
+Valentina’s work to date has been funded by the John Fell Fund as part of the University of Oxford, the Lee Schipper Memorial Scholarship by the World Resources Institute, the John F Meyer Transportation fund from Harvard Kennedy School, and the Harvard-Los Andes fund.

 Current Research

 Gender and mobilities of care.
 Work on this theme has focused on different aspects of domestic workers’ commuting experiences in Latin American cities considering the legal rule in place.
-Recently, this has involved examining the impact of very low-quality commutes on domestic workers’ family dependents.
-From 2024, a new research project, will examine these experiences in the legal context of select African cities.
+Recently, this has involved examining the impact of very low-quality commutes on domestic workers’ family dependents, studying their commuting strategies in the face of low-quality service with emphasis on the COVID-19 time-period, and critiquing public care and mobility policies and programs from the standpoint of domestic workers.

 Outreach